adrianB1996/sparql_wikidata/README.md

    docker compose run --rm dash-app python query_wikidata.py
    ```

-4. To run the frontend and backend:
+4. To run the frontend and backend.
+This will take awhile as the models and manifests will need to be pulled through:
    ```bash
    docker compose up
    ```